Madeline Vann, MPH

-Your doctor may need pictures of your baby's heart.
+Images may be needed of your baby's heart.
 This can be done with a

-Your doctor may need information about how your baby's heart functions.
+Information may be needed about how your baby's heart functions.
 This can be done with:

 It may not be possible to prevent the condition because the exact cause is unknown.
 A septal defect can be identified, watched, and treated early in pregnancy and childhood: